tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

           queries such as "what happened with this Tx?", by answering "it was modified into these ones".
         * The Application _can_ reorder the transactions in the list.
     * As a sanity check, Tendermint will check the returned parameters for validity if the Application modified them.
-      In particular, `ResponsePrepareProposal.tx` will be deemed invalid if
+      In particular, `ResponsePrepareProposal.tx_records` will be deemed invalid if
         * There is a duplicate transaction in the list.
         * The `new_hashes` field contains a dangling reference to a non-existing transaction.
-        * A new or modified transaction is marked as "UNMODIFIED" or "REMOVED".
+        * A new or modified transaction is marked as "TXUNMODIFIED" or "TXREMOVED".
-        * An unmodified transaction is marked as "ADDED".
+        * An unmodified transaction is marked as "TXADDED".
-        * A transaction is marked as "UNKNOWN".
+        * A transaction is marked as "TXUNKNOWN".
     * If Tendermint's sanity checks on the parameters of `ResponsePrepareProposal` fails, then it will drop the proposal and proceed to the next round (thus simulating a network loss/delay of the proposal).
         * **TODO**: [From discussion with William] Another possibility here is to panic.
 What do folks think we should do here?